The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: Data Preprocessing

 \section{Data Preprocessing}

 The goal of employing FLI is to maximally extract the non-Gaussian information encoded in the data.
+However, conventional smoothing operations inevitably suppress such features, thereby motivating the development of denoising techniques tailored for FLI.
+These methods aim to reduce noise while preserving the essential non-Gaussian structures of the field.

+From an information-theoretic perspective, denoising does not introduce additional cosmological information into the data.
+Instead, it facilitates more efficient information extraction by improving the pixel-level signal-to-noise (S/N) ratio.
+In practice, ML models operate under a trade-off between effective information extraction and the control of overfitting, where limited data and finite model capacity can hinder the full utilization of the available information.
+By enhancing the S/N ratio, denoised data enable models to more reliably capture the underlying cosmological signal, thereby improving the fidelity and constraining power of field-level inference.

-Conventional smoothing operations inevitably suppress such features, motivating the development of denoising techniques tailored to FLI.
-These approaches aim to reduce noise while preserving the essential non-Gaussian structure of the field.
-Moreover, improving the pixel-level S/N ratio further enhances the fidelity and constraining power of field-level analyses.
-Machine-learning approaches, such as GAN-based models~\citep{2021MNRAS.504.1825S} and diffusion models~\citep{2025arXiv250500345A}, have been applied to WL mass maps.
-In contrast, our goal is to develop a blind, training-free denoising technique that requires no learned model, which forms a key methodological component of this work.
+Several ML-based denoising approaches, such as GAN-based models~\citep{2021MNRAS.504.1825S} and diffusion models~\citep{2025arXiv250500345A}, have been applied to WL mass maps.
+In contrast, leveraging the distinct statistical properties of WL signals and shape noise, we aim to develop a blind, training-free denoising technique that does not rely on any learned model.
+This approach constitutes a key methodological component of this work.